 Less than two months later, Ohio restaurants were forced to close their dining rooms due to the Coronavirus and could only offer take-out and delivery.
 This news was devasting to many restaurant owners, especially those who did not offer this type of service.
 And for owners like Joe who did, it only evened the playing field.

 Over the past two weeks, I’ve watched Joe go from restaurateur to marketer.
-He now posts daily messages to Facebook that are comical, inspirational and still informative on his daily specials.
-He created a “make your own pizza” carry out container for families so they could make pizzas together at home.
+He now posts daily messages to Facebook that are comical, inspirational, and still informative on his daily specials.
+He created a “make your own pizza” carry-out container for families so they could make pizzas together at home.
 He is even pairing wine with his specials and offering it at a deep discount.
 While other businesses are forced to lay-off employees, Joe is advertising for more cooks.
-Joe’s business may be down, but he is certainly not out and is showing a resilience in the face or adversity by being more creative than his competitors.
+Joe’s business may be down, but he is certainly not out and is showing a resilience in the face of adversity by being more creative than his competitors.

 - When the Diocese of Cleveland instructed all churches to cease allowing parishioners to attend daily and weekend masses, the pastor at my church, Fr.
 Steve Flynn, went right to work with his small team to bring mass into our homes.
-They began a daily live stream, set-up a YouTube channel and within a few hours was reaching those in a much different way than ever before.
-Despite some early kinks, the production value, sound quality and user experience is just like any other program we watch.
-He has stayed relevant by changing tactics and adapting to his circumstances, and by doing so is proving a sense of normalcy in a very complicated time.
+They began a daily live stream and set up a YouTube channel, and, within a few hours, they were reaching those in a much different way than ever before.
+Despite some early kinks, the production value, sound quality, and user experience is just like any other program we watch.
+He has stayed relevant by changing tactics and adapting to his circumstances, and by doing so is providing a sense of normalcy in a very complicated time.

 I have learned quite a bit about marketing from each of these situations.
 Here is what they are doing best: